Phineas Densmore Gurley: Ministry

 Gurley served First Presbyterian Church in Indianapolis, Indiana, (1840–1849) and First Presbyterian Church, in Dayton, Ohio, (1850–1854).
 In 1854, Gurley accepted a call from the F Street Church in Washington, D. C., which in 1859 was united with the Second Presbyterian Church, to become the New York Avenue Presbyterian Church.
 Gurley continued to be the pastor of the merged congregation until his death.

-In 1859 he was chosen Chaplain of the United States Senate; one of fourteen Presbyterians to hold that office, to date.
+In 1859, he was chosen Chaplain of the United States Senate; one of fourteen Presbyterians to hold that office, to date.
 Gurley numbered among his worshiping congregation President Abraham Lincoln and Mary Todd Lincoln.
 Lincoln was a pew holder and regular attender but not a member of the church.
 Gurley and his wife were frequent guests at the White House.
 Gurley was at Lincoln's deathbed and accompanied Mrs. Lincoln when she informed her son, Tad, of Lincoln's death.
 Gurley later compared the experience of the assassination with a major battle: I "felt as though I had been engaged all night in a terrible Battle and had just strength enough to drag myself off the field."
 He preached his funeral sermon on April 19, 1865, at the White House, lauding Lincoln for his commitment to American ideals:

 We admired and loved him on many accounts, for strong and various reasons.
 We admired his childlike simplicity, his freedom from guile and deceit, his staunch and sterling integrity, his kind and forgiving temper, his industry and patience, his persistent, self-sacrificing devotion to all the duties of his eminent position, from the least to the greatest; his readiness to hear and consider the cause of the poor and humble, the suffering and the oppressed; his charity toward those who questioned the correctness of his opinions and the wisdom of his policy; his wonderful skill in reconciling differences among the friends of the Union, leading them away from abstractions, and inducing them to work together and harmoniously for the common weal; his true and enlarged philanthropy, that knew no distinction of color or race, but regarded all men as brethren...

-Gurley had a beautiful singing voice (his mother was a professional singer) and was a powerful speaker.
+Gurley was known for his beautiful singing voice and powerful oratory skill.

 Gurley took an active part in the negotiations that resulted in the union of the Old School and New School branches of the Presbyterian Church.
 Gurley continued to serve as pastor of the New York Avenue Presbyterian Church until his death in Washington, D.C., on September 30, 1868.
 He spent the last two years as moderator of the Presbyterian Church.